My Saved Searches

 There are two classifications of cemeteries

-HOW TO MAP CLASS A:
+HOW TO MAP A MANAGED CEMETERY:

 DOWNLOAD QUESTIONNAIRE

-Class B Cemeteries—small cemeteries, less than 200 graves, often cared for by families or volunteers.
+Volunteer or Family Cemeteries—typically small cemeteries with a small number of graves, often cared for by families or volunteers.
 These cemeteries can be mapped by you.

-HOW TO MAP CLASS B:
+HOW TO MAP A VOLUNTEER CEMETERY:

 Follow these simple steps: